17 Community Service Scholarships and Grants for 2021

 Who Can Apply: High School Seniors

 The Horatio Alger Association offers 51 scholarships across the country, 50 state scholarships plus one for the District of Columbia.
-This award focuses on talented students who have overcome academic or other obstacles during their lifetime.
+The Horatio Alger Association Scholarship focuses on talented students who have overcome academic or other obstacles during their lifetime.

 Want to save money and apply for community service scholarships?